-This Class keeps their Categories E4, E6, E7 and E9, almost unchanged.
-We should keep in mind that all these categories have a HTHS viscosity upper to 3.5 cP, Categories E4 and E7 with High SAPS content, and Categories E6 and E9 with Low SAPS content; with requirements on bore polishing, piston cleanliness and wear (tests CEC L-101-08 and CEC L-099-08) for extended drain intervals (UHPD - Ultra High Performance Diesel), and requirements on soot induced wear and wear in liner, rings and bearings (test ASTM D7468 and ASTM D7422) for standard drain intervals (SHPD - Super High Performance Diesel) grouping Categories ACEA E4 and E6 in UHPD and Categories ACEA E7 and E9 for SHPD oils.
+This Class keeps their Categories E4, E6, E7, and E9, almost unchanged.
+We should keep in mind that all these categories have an HTHS viscosity upper to 3.5 cP, Categories E4 and E7 with High SAPS content, and Categories E6 and E9 with Low SAPS content; with requirements on bore polishing, piston cleanliness and wear (tests CEC L-101-08 and CEC L-099-08) for extended drain intervals (UHPD - Ultra-High-Performance Diesel), and requirements on soot induced wear and wear in liner, rings, and bearings (test ASTM D7468 and ASTM D7422) for standard drain intervals (SHPD - Super High-Performance Diesel) grouping Categories ACEA E4 and E6 in UHPD and Categories ACEA E7 and E9 for SHPD oils.

 Also, Class includes new requirements on oil oxidation with biodiesel and, just for Categories E6 and E9, requirements on biofuel impacted piston cleanliness and engine sludge.

 On the other hand, new API diesel engine oil standards, from December 2016, CK-4 and FA-4.
 Summarized, API CK-4 describes high HTHS viscosity upper to 3.5 cP and low SAPS content, in the same way, that CJ-4, but provide higher performance than this category and the older API CI-4 Plus, CI-4, and CH-4.